Braintree (constituency)

 Braintree is a constituency in Essex represented in the House of Commons of the UK Parliament since 2015 by James Cleverly, a member of the Conservative Party.

-Cleverly, a former chairman of the Conservative Party, is currently serving as Shadow Secretary of State for Housing, Communities and Local Government having previously held several ministerial roles including home secretary, foreign secretary and secretary of state for education.
+Cleverly, a former chairman of the Conservative Party, served as Shadow Secretary of State for Housing, Communities and Local Government until his resignation in August 2026, having previously held several ministerial roles including home secretary, foreign secretary and secretary of state for education.

 Constituency profile

-The constituency includes the town of Braintree at its southern end, and a large area of rural Essex to the north, including the town of Halstead.
+The Braintree constituency covers a large area of rural Essex.
+The largest town is Braintree, with a population of around 43,000.
+Other settlements include the small town of Halstead and the villages of Great Notley and Sible Hedingham.
+The area is predominantly agricultural, although Braintree and Halstead have a history of textile manufacturing, particularly silk.

+Compared to national averages, residents of the constituency are less likely to be degree-educated but have similar levels of professional employment and slightly higher household income.
+White people make up 95% of the population.
+At the local county and district councils, most parts of the constituency are represented by Conservative councillors, although Labour Party councillors were elected in parts of Braintree.
+Voters in the constituency strongly supported leaving the European Union in the 2016 referendum; an estimated 62% voted in favour of Brexit compared to 52% nationally.

 History

 The seat was created for the February 1974 general election, largely from the majority of the constituency of Maldon, including the towns of Braintree and Witham.
-It underwent a major redistribution for the 2010 general election when Witham was formed as a separate constituency.
+It underwent a major redistribution and change of boundaries for the 2010 general election when Witham was formed as a separate constituency.
 This resulted in making the seat safer for the Conservatives.

 The former Leader of the House Tony Newton held the seat for the Conservatives from its creation in 1974 until 1997 when Alan Hurst defeated Newton to gain the seat for Labour.
 Brooks Newmark defeated Hurst in 2005 to regain the seat for the Conservatives, and held it until he stood down in 2015, being succeeded by James Cleverly, also a Conservative.